 Effective Obstetrical Team Communication

-SBAR, which stands for situation, background, assessment, and recommendation, is a common communication protocol utilized for framing conversations—especially any exchange that takes place during a situation requiring immediate attention and action.
+SBAR, the acronym for situation, background, assessment, and recommendation, is an evidence-based communication protocol used for framing conversations—especially for any exchange that takes place during a situation requiring immediate attention and action.

-The following are examples of clinical situations that should be addressed by the use of a standardized protocol, such as SBAR:
+The following are examples of obstetrical clinical situations, including those meeting maternal early warning signs (MEWS) criteria, that should be addressed using a standardized protocol, such as SBAR:

 - Vaginal bleeding.